markbetters/ozp-backend/README.md

 and all of its dependencies.
 See `release.py` for details

 ## For Developers
-Understanding this project requires knowing a small-medium amount of Django and a large amount of Django Rest Framework (DRF).
+Understanding this project requires knowing a moderate amount of Django and a large amount of Django Rest Framework (DRF).
 From Django itself:
 * Object-relational mapper (ORM)
 * Authentication